Home » Student Loan Policy

 The Tax Cuts and Jobs Act eliminated the Tuition and Fees Deduction.
 Before it expired, you could use this deduction for certain school expenses.
 Enrollment fees, tuition, course books and lab fees were examples of qualifying expenses.

-What happens to student loans if Trump wins the 2024 presidential election?
+What will happen to student loans with Trump's 2024 presidential election win?

-If former President Trump wins the upcoming election, it's likely that he'll pass an executive action to overturn President Biden's SAVE plan and replace it with a GOP-favored income-driven repayment plan.
+1. Pass an executive action to overturn President Biden's SAVE plan and replace it with a GOP-favored income-driven repayment plan, OR

 The House GOP has already put forth a new IDR plan proposal: the College Cost Reduction Act (CCRA).
 Here are some key highlights from the proposed CCRA IDR plan: